TamaraSovcikova/Sedma/README.md

 ## Introduction

-Playing card games is a cherished way to connect with loved ones and strengthen relationships.
-Inspired by the simplicity and joy of traditional card games, the Online Sedma Card Game is designed to bring families together, even across long distances.
-This project aims to provide a user-friendly and accessible platform for playing Sedma, a traditional Czech card game.
+This is an A Level Computer Science NEA project, showcasing an online Czech card game WebApp.
+It enables users to connect with others and enjoy games of Sedma collaboratively.
+Additionally, players have the option to engage in single-player mode for solo enjoyment.

 ## Project Background

 In the digital age, where complex virtual reality and 3D games dominate, traditional card games still hold a special place in people's hearts.
 This project is motivated by the need to bridge the physical gap and enable remote enjoyment of Sedma.
-By incorporating principles of interface design and usability, the goal is to create a platform that preserves the simplicity and joy of the game.
+The goal was to create a platform that preserves the simplicity and joy of the game.

+## Project Structure

+This project is structured with distinct client and server components.
+The client side employs React to manage the user interface, rendering various components for interaction.
+Meanwhile, the server side, powered by Express.js, governs the game logic and facilitates communication among players, utilizing a REST API and Websockets connection when necessary.

 ## Sedma Explanation